fent/node-m3u8stream/README.md

 Creates a readable stream of binary media data. `options` can have the following

 * `begin` - Where to begin playing the video.
-Accepts an absolute unix timestamp or datej and a relative time in the formats `1:23:45.123` and `1m2s`.
+Accepts an absolute unix timestamp or date and a relative time in the formats `1:23:45.123` and `1m2s`.
 * `liveBuffer` - How much buffer in milliseconds to have for live streams.
 Default is `20000`.
 * `chunkReadahead` - How many chunks to preload ahead.
 Default is `3`.
 * `highWaterMark` - How much of the download to buffer into the stream.
 See [node's docs](https://nodejs.org/api/stream.html#stream_constructor_new_stream_writable_options) for more.
 Note that the actual amount buffered can be higher since each chunk request maintains its own buffer.